 Hull’s Drive-in Movie Theatre Yes, we still like to imagine we are in the movie Grease at the drive-in.
 You can too.
 2367 N. Lee Hwy.

 Blue Lab Brewing Co.
 This mighty microbrewery is small, but fierce.
 They offer five excellent year round craft beers, but if you want to stray from Hefe or Belgium Wit, they’ve got plenty of seasonal brews to intrigue you.
 The Coffee Chocolate Stout and Green Chile Ale are two of our favorites.
 Live music on the regular and Drinkn and Thinkn trivia begins at six on Thursdays.
-123 S. Randolph St.
+TEMPORARILY CLOSED, stay tuned for new location

 Lime Kiln Theater has been weaving its magic since 1967.
 Catch an incredible performance under the stars and keep the arts alive.
 Check out their calendar of music and performance art here.
 607 Borden Rd.